 Unlike many California casinos which sprang up as giant properties in lightly populated rural areas, often with considerable local resistance, Jackson Rancheria has grown along with its community and for the most part enjoyed substantial local support.

 Jackson Rancheria Casino Resort is now the largest employer in Amador County and has spent and donated tens of millions of dollars into the local economy.
 A new access road, Dalton Road, opened in 2006 reducing the casino’s impact on county roads.

 Over the years the metal building that housed the first Bingo Hall has grown into a casino complex that includes multiple restaurants, a Hotel, RV Park, General Store & Gas Station, and the first LEED certified building in the county.
 The Tribe has also built new homes for its residents, a medical and dental clinic, water and sewage treatment plants, an auto mechanic shop, child care center for employees’ children, and an off-reservation apartment complex.

 Margaret and Earl Dalton’s dream was the betterment of the Native American’s way of life.
 Margaret lived to see that dream come true for her Tribe.

 Today her Tribe continues down the path she envisioned, now led by her son Adam Dalton, who was elected Tribal Chairperson in January 2013, and her grandson Vice Chairperson Earl Dalton.
-The Tribal Council also includes Secretary/Treasurer Derik Dalton, General Council Representatives Robert Dalton Sr. and Dennis Dalton along with Health and Welfare Manager Nick Wilson.
+The Tribal Council also includes Secretary/Treasurer Nick Wilson and General Council Representatives Robert Dalton Sr. and Dennis Dalton.

 In honor of Margaret’s vision, determination, and accomplishments, the Tribe has declared her birthday, February 9, to be Founder’s Day.